 Q. How much do you feed your leopard geckos?

-Usually about 10 insects per feeding.
+Usually about 7-10 insects per feeding.
 If they eat all the insects immediately within about 10 minutes, I’ll give them some more, but 8-10 insects seems to be their limit.
+The amount they eat in each feed is decreasing as they get older.

 Q. Do you dust your insects with extra vitamins?